-Processing, storing, and generating insights from consumer data will be even more critical in 2020.
+Processing, storing, and generating insights from consumer data will be even more critical FinTech trend in 2020.
 Thanks to artificial intelligence (AI) and big data, FinTech companies can rely on processed data to attract and retain new customers by personalizing their offerings.

 According to a recent report, 94% of banking firms could not fulfill the “personalization promise” in 2018.
 Meanwhile, 64% of SMEs are interested in personalized money management advice for cash flow, invoicing, and financial planning that will allow them to improve their business decision-making process.

 ‘As a trusted provider of core banking software to financial institutions, we at SDK.finance recognize the importance and benefits of this trend.
 That’s why we made hyper-personalization our primary priority in product development for this year’, comments Pavlo Sidelov, the CTO of SDK.finance.

 Whether it is insurance, wealth management, payments, or lending, FinTech companies can leverage AI and big data to generate customized financial services to fulfill otherwise unmet needs.
 AI-based workflows can discover new client groups, streamline risk management, and drastically cut down compliance costs.